kptr-juku/kiip-it-reaal/sample-audit-report-v01.md

 There is some cap to cut development workforce to decrease salary pressure while making team chemistry better.

 I see the CEO as risk, since the product is purely technical with embedded/electronics components, but the high lever processes are run like a regular App development company.
-The general direction of the company seems to be reasctive not proactive.
+The general direction of the company seems to be reactive not proactive.